isaacnmm/pestpolicy-hugo2XX/content/posts/best-flea-comb-for-cats/index.md

 But, I loved the pretty pack of colored flea combs.

 However, I loved that the flea comb had two sets of teeth of different widths narrow and wide.
-The plastic teeth tend to electrify the [cats hair and thus assists in removing the fleas](https://pestpolicy.com/best-flea-drops-for-cats/).
-However, compared to metal teeth, the plastic teeth are less strong, and hence the flea comb has lower durability could twist or bend.
+The plastic teeth tend to electrify the [cats hair and thus assists in removing the fleas](https://pestpolicy.com/best-flea-drops-for-cats/).However, compared to metal teeth, the plastic teeth are less strong, and hence the flea comb has lower durability could twist or bend.

 While you can use both sets for flea combing, the side with wider teeth is also suitable for general grooming.
 Its tines are built from plastic and will be easy on your cats skin particularly if it has broken skin or flea bites that would cause discomfort during rough flea combing.